johnMcFadyen/vdc/best-practices-vdc.md

 Azure offers different type of logs to track the logs.

 The **Audit Logs** (referred also as "Operational Log") provide insight into the operations that were performed on resources in your subscription.
 The log reports the control-plane events for your subscriptions.
-Every Azure resource produces audit logs. the **Azure Diagnostic Logs** are logs emitted by a resource that provide rich, frequent data about the operation of that resource.
+Every Azure resource produces audit logs.
+The **Azure Diagnostic Logs** are logs emitted by a resource that provide rich, frequent data about the operation of that resource.
 The content of these logs varies by resource type.

 Central IT and security teams are more focus on log analyse the logs related to the traffic flows.